How to Say “I want to Learn Japanese” 10+ Phrases

 Oh, hello!

-In this article, you will indeed learn some Japanese.
-You will: learn how to say “I want to learn Japanese” in many ways, and actually get some ways to learn Japanese: Apps, Textbooks and Japanese courses.
+In this article, you will indeed learn some Japanese.ย You will: โ‘ learn how to say “I want to learn Japanese” in many ways, and โ‘ก actually get some ways to learn Japanese.

 • Nihongo wo manabitai desu.